 Persian Jeweled Rice is a gorgeous side dish sprinkled with colorful gem-like fruits, nuts and veggies.
-My easy Jeweled Rice Recipe is incredibly delicious, uses no sugar, very little oil and is naturally vegan and gluten-free.
-You’ll want to make this for celebrations like New Year or Rosh Hashanah as well as an everyday side dish.
+My Easy Jeweled Rice Recipe takes just 30 minutes to make, is incredibly delicious, and is naturally vegan and gluten-free.
+You’ll want to make this for holiday celebrations like New Year or Thanksgiving as well as an everyday side dish.

 OMG….this delicious side dish will forever change the way you feel about rice.
 Jeweled Rice is new to me…and it was love at first sight…and then deeper love at first bite.

-Be ready for ALL your senses to be engaged….this one is beautiful—-really stunning—-and also bursting with flavor and texture.
+Be ready for ALL your senses to be engaged….this vegan rice dish is beautiful—-really stunning—-and also bursting with flavor and texture.

 The taste is a perfect combination of sweet and savory, with hints of both in every bite….and be ready for the crunch of the nuts and the burst of the pomegranate seeds…oh, Jeweled Rice, where have you been hiding?